Apollo and Daphne: Characters

-As a Roman, Ovid called the gods by their Roman names (i.e. Jupiter and Juno instead of Zeus and Hera).
+As a Roman, Ovid called the gods by their Roman names (i.e. Juno and Jupiter instead of Hera and Zeus).
 However, despite the Roman counterpart of Apollo sharing the same name, Ovid switches between calling him Phoebus and Apollo.
-It would seem that this reference is used when referring to Apollo in his role as sun god, since the name is an epithet of his maternal grandmother Phoibe ("the bright one"), but there isn't an agreement among scholars on this.
+It would seem that this reference is used when referring to Apollo in his role as sun god, since the name is an epithet of his maternal grandmother Phoibe ("the bright one"), but there isn't agreement among scholars on this.

 Ovid's version

 Ovid breaks the myth out into five parts, beginning with Apollo slaying the Python and ending with the creation of the Pythian Crown.
 Ovid's Metamorphoses, tr.
 Anthony S. Kline version of the story translates it in the following way:

 Defeat of Python (I:438–472)

 Apollo and Daphne's story takes place right after the great snake that terrorized mankind is slain by Apollo.
 Apollo pierced the Python with 1,000 arrows and then founded the sanctuary of Delphi atop of the Python's dead body.
 This sanctuary became home to the famous oracle, Pythia, and the sacred Pythian Games were held to celebrate his victory.
-The winners were, at first, honored with oak wreaths, since the laurel didn't yet exist.
+The winners were, at first, honored with oak wreaths, since the laurel did not yet exist.

 Afterwards, Apollo spots Eros stringing his bow and comments:"Impudent boy, what are you doing with a man's weapons?
 That one is suited to my shoulders, since I can hit wild beasts of a certainty, and wound my enemies...
 You should be intent on stirring the concealed fires of love with your burning brand, not laying claim to my glories!"Eros, angered by Apollo's implication that one god's abilities could be greater or lesser than another's, flies to the peak of Mount Parnassus then draws and fires two arrows: "one kindles love, the other dispels it.
 The one that kindles is golden with a sharp glistening point, the one that dispels is blunt with lead beneath its shaft.
 With the second he transfixed [Daphne], but with the first he wounded Apollo piercing him to the marrow of his bones."